CfSOtago/energyPAPs/greengridPAP.md

  * Public github repo: https://cfsotago.github.io/GREENGridData/

 # Data release
-All survey and electricity power data for the period April 2015 - April 2016 which had the [highest number of concurrent households](https://cfsotago.github.io/GREENGridData/overviewReport_v1.0.html) has be deposited with the UK Data Service:
+All survey and electricity power data for the period April 2015 - April 2016 which had the [highest number of concurrent households](https://cfsotago.github.io/GREENGridData/overviewReport_v1.0.html) has been deposited with the UK Data Service:

  * Study number: UKDA-SN-853334
  * DOI: https://doi.org/10.5255/UKDA-SN-853334

 # Research partners
-University of Otago
+[Centre for Sustainability](https://www.otago.ac.nz/centre-sustainability/research/energy/otago050285.html) at the University of Otago

 # Funding source
 New Zealand Ministry of Business, Innovation and Employment